Coke Light Vs Coke Zero

 Q: Are artificial sweeteners safe?

 A: The safety of artificial sweeteners remains a subject of ongoing scientific debate.
-While generally recognized as safe by regulatory bodies in many countries at approved levels, some individuals might experience adverse effects such as digestive discomfort or headaches.
+Also, while generally recognized as safe by regulatory bodies in many countries at approved levels, some individuals might experience adverse effects such as digestive discomfort or headaches.
 It's crucial to consult with your doctor or a registered dietitian if you have specific concerns.

 Q: Which one is better for weight loss?